Commissions

 At other times you have to just ‘do what you want to do’ believe in yourself and hope others will follow and believe in you too.
 For my 25 year show I made a life-size Bronze piece, Red Ribbon, it was a successful and scary process and I am glad I did it, it was a great asset for the show and she is currently living in Coworth Park.

-I have about five new pieces I would like to make over the next year, they are listed on my large sculpture page and are scaled up versions of current smaller works.
-I have cojonas but they are just not that big so I want these to be commissioned as a joint creation with people who want to be part of creating something new.
+I have a number of new pieces I would like to make, they are listed on my large sculpture page and are scaled up versions of current smaller works.

 It’s a fun process to be part of if you are flexible and open to interpretation as the work can change and develop when it is being scaled up.
 If you are super particular and want to see what you get before you commit then its best to go for something that is already made